wallabag/wallabag/docs/en/user/import.rst

 Import your data into wallabag 2.x
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Click on  ``Import`` link in the menu, select your export file on your computer and import it.
+Click on  ``Import`` link in the menu, choose the right wallabag version,
+select your export file on your computer and import it.

 .. image:: ../../img/user/import_wllbg.png
    :alt: Import from wallabag 1.x